Take Five: 'Our currency, your problem' - all over again | MarketScreener

 Lebanese authorities might be wondering if their country will be the guinea pig for any IMF policy rethink.

-(Reporting by Tommy Wilkes, Sujata Rao and Tom Arnold in London; Carol Valetkevitch in New York and Vidya Ranganathan in Singapore; Editing by Christina Fincher)
+(Reporting by Tommy Wilkes, Sujata Rao and Tom Arnold in London; Carol Valetkevitch in New York and Vidya Ranganathan in Singapore; additional reporting by Karin Strohecker; Editing by Christina Fincher and Ed Osmond)